Get an Instant Quote for a Block of Flats

 Do I need blocks of flats insurance?

-If you have a mortgage on your block of flats, then it may typically be a condition of your mortgage agreement that you have a block of flats buildings insurance in place.
-This is to protect both your financial interests in the property.
+If you have a mortgage on your block of flats, then it may typically be a condition of your mortgage agreement that you have block of flats buildings insurance in place.
+This is to protect your financial interests in the property.

-What about freeholders building insurance for flats?
+What about freeholder building insurance for flats?

 Can I insure more than one block of flats under a policy?

-Why choose UKinsuranceNET for Block of flats insurance?
+Why choose UKinsuranceNET for block of flats insurance?

-This means that we can tailor our block insurance plans specifically to meet the needs of the property investor, freeholder or Right to Manage company (in the case of flats or apartments).
+This means that we can tailor our block insurance plans specifically to meet the needs of the property investor, freeholder or Right to Manage Company (in the case of flats or apartments).

 We have obtained schemes specially tailored to suit block policies and often provide cover that is not included in a standard policy.
 Unlike many other insurance providers’ policies, ours automatically give cover for fixtures and fittings.